dave-thompson/qmk-modules/lumberjack/README.md

 The timers measure up to a maximum of 60 seconds between keystrokes.
 Deltas greater than this are not reported.

 ### Some Key Presses "Not Tracked"
 Lumberjack tracks up to 10 simultaneous key presses.
 If you press 11 keys simultaneously, the 11th press will still be written to the console but instead of timing data you will see "Not Tracked" instead.
+If you want to track more keys than you have fingers to press, you can do so by adding, e.g. `#define LUMBERJACK_MAX_TRACKED_KEYS 15` to your `config.h`.

 ### Colours Missing from Some Key Presses
 To avoid being too busy, Lumberjack limits its palette to five colours.
 The same colour will never be allocated to more than one simultaneous key press, meaning Lumberjack will only ever colour five keys at the same time.
 Any additional simultaneous key presses will not be in colour.